Bitsum.money (BSM) Market Cap Tops $120,041.87

 Buying and Selling Bitsum.money

-It is usually not presently possible to buy alternative cryptocurrencies such as Bitsum.money directly using US dollars.
-Investors seeking to acquire Bitsum.money should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Bitsum.money using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Bitsum.money directly using U.S. dollars.
+Investors seeking to trade Bitsum.money should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Bitsum.money using one of the aforementioned exchanges.

 new TradingView.widget( { “width”: 600, “height”: 400, “symbol”: “BSMUSD”, “interval”: “D”, “timezone”: “Etc/UTC”, “theme”: “Light”, “style”: “1”, “locale”: “en”, “toolbar_bg”: “#f1f3f6”, “enable_publishing”: false, “allow_symbol_change”: true, “referral_id”: “2588”} );